afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 ## Problems:

+### General Notes:
+- Follow [PEP8 Style Guide for Python Code](https://peps.python.org/pep-0008/#code-lay-out) and apply coding style in your solutions.
+- After taking Step 01: try to implement a partial solution for each program.
+More likely it will not be complete.
+Just think about algorithm and functions you would need.
+Save your partial solutions in your working folder.
+- After taking Step 02: try to continue with your partial solution for each problem.
+Can you make it complete?
+Then, it is dones.
+Do you need Step 03?
+Save it for later.
+- After taking Step 03: All solutions must be complete.

 1. A primary school teacher needs to automate basic arithmetic (summation, multiplication table, subtracton) exercises for her students.
 You are asked to implement a program that asks what type of the arithmetic the user needs to practice.
 Then, the program will generate exercises and the user should give the result.
 Consider the following features for the program:
 	- For each arithmetic operation keep the total number of the exercises 10.
-	- The program must be interactive: for example, if the chosen exercise is multiplication table, then the program generates two random numbers (check how python can generate random integers), like 3 and 5; the program prints 3 * 5 = and the user must give the result; the program will print if the answer was correct or wrong and then the program will generate next question.
+	- The program must be interactive: for example, if the chosen exercise is multiplication table, then the program generates two random numbers (check how python can generate random integers: **Week 01: Step 01, Exercise 2, Code 4**), like 3 and 5; the program prints 3 * 5 = and the user must give the result; the program will print if the answer was correct or wrong and then the program will generate next question.
 	- Your program must be implemented with three functions, one for each arithmetic operation test and one main function that interacts with the user and call coresponding functions.
 	- Numbers for summation and subtractions will be between 1 and 100.
 	- For other aspects of the program feel free to decide your choice.